ShigekiKarita/espnet/egs/just/asr1/README.md

 ## abstract

-[ESPnet: End-to-End Speech Processing Toolkit](https://arxiv.org/abs/1804.00015) is a state-of-the-art toolkit.
-As ESPnet is **end-to-end** speech-to-text library, you can train/recognize your own speech/text pairs more easily than [other toolkits](http://kaldi-asr.org/doc/data_prep.html).
-This document provides how to add your own dataset in ESPnet in a very simple way.
-For practical example, we gonna add a brand new corpus [JSUT](https://sites.google.com/site/shinnosuketakamichi/publication/jsut) in this tutorial.
+[ESPnet: End-to-End Speech Processing Toolkit](https://arxiv.org/abs/1804.00015) is a state-of-the-art speech recognition toolkit.
+As ESPnet is **end-to-end**, you can train/recognize your own speech/text pairs more easily than [other toolkits](http://kaldi-asr.org/doc/data_prep.html).
+This tutorial describes how to prepare your own dataset in ESPnet in a very simple way.
+For practical example, we gonna format a brand new corpus [JSUT](https://sites.google.com/site/shinnosuketakamichi/publication/jsut).

-You can find the final speech recogntion scripts at https://github.com/ShigekiKarita/espnet/tree/jsut/egs/just/asr1
+You can find the final speech recogntion scripts at https://github.com/ShigekiKarita/espnet/tree/jsut/egs/just/asr1/run.sh

 ## introduction

 Before building ESPnet speech-to-text system, you need to prepare
-- speech: splitted as utterances. able to convert to wav (we use ffmpeg to convert here)
+- speech: splitted as utterances, convertable to wav (via ffmpeg)
 - text: able to pair with speech utterances

 In this tutorial, these files are formatted into a kaldi's SCP style (key/value pairs) because ESPnet depends on [kaldi's IO mechanism](http://kaldi-asr.org/doc/io.html).
 Note that key (i.e., utt-id) should be matched between same speech and text.
 The value of speech (wav.scp) can be any shell command that need to write into stdout and end with `|`) or path like this.